-The primary goal of the practicum is to allow students to apply the disciplinary knowledge, methods, and values they learned in the MPH classroom to a practical, professional, public or private public health environment such as nonprofit organizations, hospitals, local or state health departments, or for-profit firms.
-Through the practicum, students will engage in mutually meaningful activities with the public health organization, serving as trainees while expanding the capacity of the organization.
+The practicum is a planned, supervised, and evaluated field-based experience (a minimum of 160-hour work) under the guidance of a site supervisor and a faculty adviser within a public health organization.
+The practicum provides students an opportunity to apply the disciplinary knowledge, methods, and values they learned in the MPH classroom to a professional, public or private public health environment such as nonprofit organizations, hospitals, local or state health departments, or for-profit firms.

 - The practicum is distinct from clinical work (i.e., observation and/or treatment of patients) as it addresses health issues from the perspectives of populations and communities, not individuals.